-The Issuer and the Guarantor have entered into a subscription agreement with the Joint Lead Managers dated [●] 2018 (the "Subscription Agreement"), pursuant to which and subject to certain conditions contained therein, the Issuer and the Guarantor have undertaken, among other things, that the Bonds will be issued on [●] 2018 (the "Closing Date"), and the Joint Lead Managers have agreed with the Issuer to subscribe and pay for, or procure subscribers to subscribe and pay for, the Bonds at an issue price of [●] per cent. of their principal amount in the proportions set out as follows:
+The Issuer and the Guarantor have entered into a subscription agreement with the Sole Lead Manager dated 24 October 2018 (the "Subscription Agreement"), pursuant to which and subject to certain conditions contained therein, the Issuer and the Guarantor have undertaken, among other things, that the Bonds will be issued on 29 October 2018 (the "Closing Date"), and the Sole Lead Manager has agreed with the Issuer to subscribe and pay for, or procure subscribers to subscribe and pay for, the Bonds at an issue price of 12.00 per cent. of their principal amount.